Australian Classification Board: Overview

 The ACB decides what consumer advice accompanies each classification.
 They indicate the elements in films and computer games which caused the classification and help consumers make choices about what they read, view or play.
 There are six classifiable elements for films: themes (rape, suicide, racism, etc.), violence (the level of violence and how threatening it is in its context), sex (intercourse and references to sex), language (the level of coarse language), drug use (the use of, and references to, drugs) and nudity (the explicitness of nudity).
 Consumer advice appears with the classification symbol on products, packaging and in advertisements.
 Consumer advice is not given if the element in question would be acceptable at a lower classification.
 By August 2020, the ACB added another category for video games related to microtransactions, with any game including them listing in-game purchases alongside these other themes.

+Film festivals and institutions such as Australian Centre for the Moving Image (ACMI) may apply to the ACB for an exemption from classification for the purpose of screening at a particular film festival or event.
+If the ACB believes an unclassified work, in their estimation, would receive an X 18+ classification if it were to be classified they would not grant an exemption for public screening, as an X 18+ cannot be exhibited.
+The ACB may require film festivals to have age-restricted entrance to a festival or screening.
 The ACB also classifies material submitted by the police, the Australian Customs and Border Protection Service and the Australian Communications and Media Authority.
 The board does not classify live performances, audio CDs and television shows.
 Television is regulated by the Australian Communications and Media Authority.
 Film classification also normally applies to Internet streaming services.
-In January 2019, for the first time, Netflix was given the go-ahead to self-regulate film and television classification on its streaming platform, allowing the company to rank content between G and R18+.
+The ACB now operates under the Commonwealth Classification Act 1995.

 Film and video game classifications

 Unrestricted/Advisory

-The classifications below are unrestricted and may suggest parental advisory, but do not impose any legal restrictions on access to or distribution of material.
+The classifications below are unrestricted and may suggest parental advisory, but do not otherwise impose any legal restrictions on access to or distribution of material.

 Restricted

-By contrast, the classifications below are legally restricted: it is illegal to sell or exhibit material classified to anyone younger than the mentioned minimum age.
+By contrast, the classifications below are legally restricted, as explicitly indicated by the black banner at the bottom of the classification label.
+It is illegal to sell or exhibit material with these classifications to anyone younger than the stated minimum age.